Updated For 2023

 Enchanted Forest of Lights, Descansco Gardens, La Cañada Flintridge

-Descanso Gardens, one of my all-time favorite public gardens in Southern California, is hosting Enchanted Forest of Light from November 17 – January 5.
+Descanso Gardens, one of my all-time favorite public gardens in Southern California, hosts Enchanted Forest of Light during the holiday season.
 As the sun sets, Descanso Gardens is transformed into a holiday wonderland with thousands of lights.
 It is simply mesmerizing!
 Some other words that come to mind to describe the light display are captivating, riveting and and amazingly beautiful.
 Our favorite part is The Symphony of Oaks walk-through exhibit, which lets you manipulate lights and sounds in the garden’s historical Oak Grove.

 LA Zoo Lights, Los Angeles

 LA Zoo Lights is a great way to spend an evening at the zoo while walking around with hot cocoa in your hands!
 The zoo is transformed into a magical winter jungle complete with a disco ball forest, whimsical 3-D animations, a glowing “Northern Lights” featuring animal constellations that come to life, a picturesque kaleidoscopic savanna where glowing, large-scale animals roam and the very popular Twinkle Tunnel.
-New for the 2019/2020 season, guests can see the world’s largest illuminated pop-up storybook.
+Guests can see the world’s largest illuminated pop-up storybook!

 Grand Park’s Winter Glow, Downtown LA

 The Downtown park is taking advantage of winter’s ever-shortening daylight with a light-up activation that brings a bit of warmth to the area.
 Winter Glow complements the park’s traditional holiday decor with hands-on displays of all sizes.
 For the second year, the art, projection and light display will feature works from local artists and organizations.
-Grand Park’s Winter Glow runs from December 6 to 25, from sunset to 10pm each night and admission is free.
+Grand Park’s Winter Glow runs , from sunset to 10pm each night and admission is free.

 Westlake Village Inn, Westlake Village